New Orleans Mayor Mitch Landrieu Announces Ambitious Plan to End Veteran Homelessness

 Once the city with the highest rate of homelessness in the country, today New Orleans has reduced homelessness to levels that are lower than before the devastation caused by Hurricane Katrina.
 By overcoming incredible challenges, New Orleans has shown that ending chronic and Veteran homelessness is possible in every American city.

 Much hard work remains.
 By setting clear, ambitious goals – like accelerating their commitment to the Mayors Challenge – local leaders and advocates are fueling results.
 And the determination in New Orleans sets a national precedent for local officials to lead the way in efforts to end homelessness among Veterans.
-As Mayor Landrieu explained, “New Orleans is now nationally recognized as a model for our efforts in combatting homelessness but there is always more that can be done.”
+As Mayor Landrieu explained, “New Orleans is now nationally recognized as a model for our efforts in combating homelessness but there is always more that can be done.”